-The proposed legislation, known as the "Youth Hope Act," aims to provide individuals convicted of crimes committed before their 18th birthday with the opportunity to petition the indeterminate sentence review board for early release after they reach the age of 24.
-The bill recognizes the unconstitutionality of mandatory life sentences for minors and emphasizes the importance of rehabilitation during critical developmental periods.
-It amends existing law (RCW 9.94A.730) to allow these individuals to seek early release, provided they meet certain conditions, including not having committed any crimes or serious infractions in the 12 months prior to filing their petition.
+The proposed bill aims to amend existing laws regarding individuals convicted of crimes committed before their 18th birthday, allowing them to petition the indeterminate sentence review board for early release once they reach the age of 24.
+The legislation recognizes the unconstitutionality of mandatory life sentences for minors and emphasizes the importance of rehabilitation during critical developmental periods.
+Key amendments include the removal of the requirement to serve a minimum of 20 years before petitioning and the introduction of conditions that must be met prior to filing a petition, such as not having committed any crimes in the 12 months leading up to the petition.

 Statutes affected: